Crystal Palace Dinosaurs: Cenozoic era

 The giant ground sloth Megatherium is from the Pliocene to Pleistocene epochs in South America, where Charles Darwin had excavated some fossils in 1835.
 The model was built hugging a live tree which subsequently grew and broke the model's arm.
 The arm was replaced and later the tree died.
 The model depicts the sloth as having a short trunk like a tapir, something the real animal never had.
 This model used to be in the children's zoo which has now been demolished.

 The models of Palaeotherium represent an extinct Eocene mammal thought by Georges Cuvier to be tapir-like.
+Three species were represented by each individual sculpture: the small-size P. minor (= Plagiolophus minor), the medium-size P. medium, and the largest and most robust-appearing P. magnum, all of which were studied by Cuvier.
 They have suffered the most wear and tear of all of the models, and the standing model no longer looked much like the original made by Hawkins.
 During the 1960s these models were lying discarded in the bushes about fifty yards from the original site and, prior to the 2002 restoration, they were in such bad shape that they were removed and put into store.
 Some sources state that these models were added at a later date, but an Illustrated London News illustration of Hawkins's workshop shows them in the background.
+A replica of P. magnum was commissioned by the Friends of Crystal Palace Dinosaurs and built by palaeoartist Bob Nicholls, and unveiled to the public on 2 July 2023.

-Models of the "fearfully great bird" Dinornis of New Zealand (extinct by 1500 AD), and of the extinct elephant-like Mastodon (or Deinotherium of the Miocene and Pliocene of East Africa), were planned for the 'Tertiary Islands' but not completed.
+Models of the "fearfully great bird" Dinornis of New Zealand (extinct by 1500 AD), and of the extinct elephant-like Mastodon (or Deinotherium of the Miocene and Pliocene of Eurasia and Africa), were planned for the 'Tertiary Islands' but not completed.